Announcement This scheme is due to launch in April 2026.

 Supporting Statements - Head of Schools

-Heads of Schools are asked to complete the supporting statement section of the form, providing a clear rationale and evidence as to whether the applicant should progress to Senior Lecturer.
+Heads of Schools are asked to complete the supporting statement section of the form.
+They should provide a clear rationale and evidence as to whether the applicant should progress to Senior Lecturer or not.

 A discussion should take place with line managers prior to writing the statement to confirm whether PDR objectives have been met, and gather further information that will feed into the statement, for example, in relation to activities, skills and performance.